The Blue Cat Speaks

 Auntie, Granny & Kate, in unison: “HAHAHAHAHAAHA!”

-Later, when we start a new name, and Kate starts laughing really hard, she excuses herself to use the potty ahead of time, then comes back, plays, and laughs her ass off!
-At one point, she’s laughing so hard she’s just laid out on the floor cracking up, but there is no noise coming out of her!
-Hee!
+Later, when we start a new game, and Kate starts laughing really hard, she excuses herself to use the potty ahead of time, then comes back, plays, and laughs her ass off!
+At one point, she’s laughing so hard she’s just laid out on the floor cracking up, but there is no noise coming out of her.

 Then, when she calms down, she says, “Oh, man.
 You guys ALWAYS make me laugh!”